Welcome & Overview

 - If you’re having an inpatient transplant, it’s important that you have a caregiver when you’re discharged from the hospital.

-- If you’re having an outpatient transplant, you’ll need a caregiver to stay with you whenever you aren’t in the outpatient BMT clinic.
+- If you’re having an outpatient transplant, you’ll need a caregiver to stay with you whenever you aren’t in the Cellular Immunotherapy Unit.

 - Fill out a Health Care Proxy form.
 A health care proxy is a legal document that identifies the person who will speak for you if you can’t communicate for yourself.
 The person you identify is called your health care agent.
 This person can be different from your caregiver.
 For more information, talk with your social worker or any other member of your transplant team.
 You can also read the resource Advance Care Planning.